A blend of art, great food, and wineries await on California’s Central Coast. Discover the food, art, and wineries in Paso Robles.

 Exploring Downtown Paso Robles

-Downtown Paso Robles is centered around a public park that was donated in 1864.
+Downtown Paso Robles is centered around a public park donated in 1864.
 Across from the park is the Paso Robles Inn, the first hotel in the area.
 The inn is steeped with history, including a three-week visit by well-known pianist and composer Ignace Paderewski.
 The hotel burned down in 1940 and was rebuilt in 1942.
-Today some say one room is haunted because, on several occasions, a call came into the front desk from room 1007.
+Today some say one room is haunted because, several times, a call came into the front desk from room 1007.
 When reception picked up, there was no one on the line.
 Even eerier was the fact no one had checked into the room.
-There also was a 911 call, and of course, when reviewing the guest registry, the room was vacant.
+There also was a 911 call, and of course, the room was vacant when reviewing the guest registry.

-The downtown area is filled with shops and restaurants that add to the flavor of the town.
+The downtown area has shops and restaurants that add to the town’s flavor.
 You really must stop at the Brown Butter Cookie Company.
 The Original Brown Butter Sea Salt Cookie was introduced in 2008 by a food specialty shop in Cayucos, CA. It was such a hit that in January 2009, owners Traci and Christa Hozie converted the shop into Brown Butter Cookie Company.
 The store is a Paso Robles mainstay.
-I first discovered the cookies at Savor the Central Coast and have been hooked ever since.
-My favorite is the Coconut Lime cookie that is only sold from April through June.
+I discovered the cookies at Savor the Central Coast and have been hooked ever since.
+My favorite is the Coconut Lime cookie which is only sold from April through June.